dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 ### Optimization-based adversarial attack

 C&W attack introduced in [Towards Evaluating the Robustnessof Neural Networks](https://arxiv.org/pdf/1608.04644.pdf) is by far one of the strongest attacks.
+They formulate targeted adversarial attacks as an optimization problem, take advantage of the internal configurations of a targeted DNN for attack guidance, and use the $$L_{2}$$ norm (i.e. Euclidean distance) to quantify the difference between the adversarial and the original examples.
+In particular, the representation in the logit layer (the layer prior to the final fully connected layer) is used as an indicator of attack effectiveness.
+Consequently, the C&W attack can be viewed as a gradient-descent based targeted adversarial attack driven by the representation of the logit layer of a targeted DNN and the $$L_{2}$$ distortion.
+C&W attack picks random multiple random starting points close to the original image and run gradient descent from each of those points for a fixed number of iterations.
+They tried three optimizers — standard gradient descent, gradient descent with momentum, and Adam — and all three produced identical-quality solutions.
+However, Adam converges substantially more quickly than the others.

 ### Model stealing techniques